 To provide French Township and its surrounding contract areas with a well-trained organization to prevent or safely minimize losses to life and property from fire and other emergencies, at the highest level with the resources available.

-Since 1979, when good record-keeping began, firefighters have responded to 319 calls.
-There have been 111 structure fires, but other incidents have included vehicle fires, wildland fires, car accidents, downed power lines, snowmobile mishaps, searches, boating accidents, and carbon monoxide alarms.
-The EMS branch was organized in 1992, and has responded to over 500 medical calls.
+Since 1979, our department has been paged to many calls over the years.
+Firefighters have responded to many incidents, including structure fires, vehicle fires, wildland fires, car accidents, downed power lines, snowmobile mishaps, searches, boating accidents, and carbon monoxide alarms.
+In 2020 alone, our firefighters responded to 30 fire calls.

 In addition to the 36 square miles of French Township, the department also has primary responsibility for 6 square miles of South Bearville Township and 1 square mile of Unorganized Township 59-22 (both in Itasca County), and 1 square mile of Unorganized Township 59-21 in St. Louis County, for a total of 44 square miles.
 EMS coverage extends to all of 59-21 in conjunction with Chisholm Ambulance.
 Additionally, the department has mutual aid agreements with Bearville, Evergreen, Chisholm, Kinney-Great Scott, and Greaney-Rauch-Silverdale fire departments.
 Equipment agreements for wildland fire are also in place with the Minnesota Department of Natural Resources Division of Forestry and the US Forest Service.